 Princess Margaret opted for an understated dress, with a fitted, tailored bodice and waist, long sleeves and full-length, voluminous skirt (using 30 metres of fabric) with a small train.

-Princess Anne was the first of the Queen and Duke of Edinburgh’s children to get married.
+Princess Anne was the first of Queen Elizabeth II and Duke of Edinburgh’s children to get married.
 She was also the first to have a second marriage.
 For both ceremonies, she chose beautiful outfits which made royal wedding history in their own, unique ways.

 The dress featured a fitted bodice with high neck and flared skirt that led to a seven foot long train.
 The dress was made from pure white silk, whilst a white tulle veil was held in place by the same fringe tiara that Queen Elizabeth II had worn for her wedding in 1947 and which Princess Beatrice would use for her marriage in 2020.